-The Women, Peace, and Security Act (WPS Act of 2017) was signed into law in October 2017, establishing the United States as the first country in the world with a comprehensive law on Women, Peace and Security.
-The law requires: The U.S. President, in consultation with the heads of the relevant Federal departments and agencies, to submit to the U.S. Congress, and make publicly available, a government-wide strategy that provides a detailed description on how the United States intends to fulfill the policy objectives listed in the Women, Peace and Security Act.
-The 2023 U.S. Strategy and National Action Plan on Women, Peace and Security was submitted to the U.S. Congress and made publicly available by the White House in October 2023.
-The WPS Strategy and National Action Plan (NAP) reinforces the U.S. commitment to protecting and supporting women in efforts to prevent conflict, promote peace, and counter violent extremism.
+The Women, Peace, and Security Act (WPS Act of 2017) was signed into law in October 2017, establishing the United States as the first country in the world with a comprehensive law on Women, Peace, and Security and explicitly addressing the important role of women in countering terrorism and violent extremism.
+The law requires the U.S. President, in consultation with the heads of the relevant Federal departments and agencies, to submit to the U.S. Congress, and make publicly available, a government-wide strategy that provides a detailed description on how the United States intends to fulfill the policy objectives listed in the Women, Peace and Security Act.
+The resulting U.S. Strategy and National Action Plans (NAPs) on Women, Peace, and Security were submitted to the U.S. congress and made publicly available by the White Hous.
+The WPS NAPs reinforce the U.S. commitment to protecting and supporting women in efforts to prevent conflict, promote peace, and counter violent extremism and terrorism.